INVESTMENT ADVICE FOR

 Coins and stamps, however, have more tangibles than just money, they have HISTORY right there in your hands.Some other investment tips.

 6. Too good to be true - it usually is!

-If a coin is rare, it sells for much closer to the catalogue price than common coins.
+If a coin/stamp is rare, it sells for much closer to the catalogue price than common items.

 If something was genuine and worth $3000 - how come you were smart enough to get it for $500?